husarion/static_docs_deprecated/src/core2/tutorials/husarnet/following-object-using-your-smartphone.md

 ### b. virtual machine running Linux ###

 1. Using <a href="https://www.virtualbox.org/">VirtualBox</a> (or other virtual machine hypervisor) open a <a href="https://files.husarion.com/husarion-vm.vmdk.xz">ready to use machine provided by Husarion</a>
+2. Run the virtual machine.

-To make sure all packets are up to date run the following commands in the terminal inside virtual machine:
+3. To make sure all packets are up to date run the following commands in the terminal inside virtual machine:

 ```
 sudo apt-get update